Healthdirect Free Australian health advice you can count on.

 • smoke, drink a lot of alcohol, or take drugs

-You can even develop scurvy if you are overweight.
-You might consume a lot of calories, but if you don’t eat enough fresh fruit and vegetables you still might not be getting enough vitamin C.
+You can even develop scurvy if you live with overweight.
+You might consume a lot of food, but if you don’t eat enough fresh fruit and vegetables you still might not get enough vitamin C.

 When should I see my doctor?

-Talk to your doctor if you think your diet is bad or you are showing signs of scurvy.
-Your doctor might refer you to a nutritionist, or another specialist, to help you improve your diet.
+Talk to your doctor if you think your diet doesn’t include enough fruit and vegetables or you have symptoms of scurvy.
+Your doctor might refer you to a dietitian to help you improve your diet.

 How is scurvy diagnosed?